 SACC Teacher of the Year Award

-Prize: $500 and registration fee waived to give a presentation at SACC’s annual meeting.
-This award will be granted every other year.
+Prize: $500 and registration fee waived to give a presentation at SACC’s 2015

-Nomination by a SACC member with letters of support sent as email attachments from no more than four colleagues and/or students, of no more than five pages, that demonstrate the nominee’s qualifications.
-The nomination packet should include his/her resume and first person narrative to illustrate qualification for this award.
-Materials submitted should not exceed 25 pages.
-Faculty not chosen in the current year will be considered for the next year of nomination.
+The nominating letter and additional letters of support that demonstrate the nominee’s qualifications should be sent as e-mail attachments.
+The additional letters can be from no more than four colleagues and/or students and should be no more than five pages each.
+The nomination packet should include the candidate’s resume/CV and a first-person narrative illustrating qualification for this award.
+Submissions should not exceed 25 pages.
+Faculty not chosen in the current year may be considered again the next year.

 Please send submissions to Beverly Bennett, Awards Committee Chair, at firstname.lastname@example.org.
 In the subject line, please include “SACC Awards.”